ehrlinger/ggRandomForests/README.md

 ggRandomForests Package
 ========================================================

-ggRandomForests is intended to replace the plotting functions of the randomForestSRC (RF-SRC) package with equivalent graphics using the ggplot2 package.
-The advantage of using ggplot2 is to allow manipulation of the figures  for reporting and publication purposes.
+Main Goal: Simplify graphical representation of randomForests.

+ggRandomForests is designed to be used with the randomForestSRC (RF-SRC) package.
+The package has two design goals:

+* Extract data.frame objects for analytics for the randomForest[SRC] model.
+* Encapsulate the generation of graphic elements from these data frames.

+We have chosen to use the ggplot2 package for graphics, as it allows the user to modify the output in an intuitive manner.

-We include a series of plot functions for working  with rfsrc objects:
+We include a series of functions for working  with rfsrc objects:
+* ggRFsrc Prediction from the randomForest[SRC]
+* ggError Track RF convergence as OOB stability
+* ggROC Receiver Operator Charactertics
+* ggVimp Variable importance
+* ggMinimalDepth Minimal Depth variable selection
+* ggVariable variable dependence
+* ggPartial partial variable dependence

+We use the S3 object model to provide plot methods each of these objects.

 ## References
 Ishwaran H. and Kogalur U.B.
 (2014).
 Random Forests for Survival, Regression and Classification (RF-SRC),